-You’ve routed your shipment through a port before and know that doing so provides its own set of unique fees and challenges.
+You’ve routed your shipment through a U.S. port before and know that doing so provides its own set of unique fees and challenges.
 The services provided to your shipment at the port can become expensive and you want to make the most of your budget.

 Here at ATS, we’ve been working with ports across the globe for decades which is why we understand your challenges.
 Without transparency and knowledge of the potential fees involved, your shipping budget can quickly get out of hand.